+The travel and lifestyle blog of Cape Cod author Christopher Setterlund.
 Discovering and sharing the best of today and yesterday.
 Beautiful and inspiring places to visit now, along with incredible stories of times gone by.
-Focusing on Cape Cod but with branches spreading out as far as they can stretch.
-Come on and walk in my footsteps!
+Focusing on Cape Cod and its people but with branches spreading out as far as they can stretch.

 The very first settlement in New Hampshire the small town of Rye has a history going back nearly 400 years.It is also known for its beaches, one of only a few New Hampshire towns known as such due to the tiny eighteen miles of coastline the state has.

 The most famous of all of the beaches is of course Rye Beach located on New Hampshire’s shore hugging Rt.
 1A.In addition to being the most well known of the beaches Rye Beach is also a village with its own zip code; it is a very desirable place to live and visit.